guyverhl/store-code/hw1/README.md

 ```

 ## Q1b
+The violin plot shows the distribution for all attributes.
+From the area, length and width of the kernel, perimeter attributes, Canadian has a higher probability with smaller area comparing with larger area Rosa.
+From the asymmetry coefficient, Kama usually is smallest than Canadian which has the highest probability.
+From compactness, Kama and Rosa share a close probability of it but Canadian is comparably lower.
+From the length of kernel groove, Canadian and Kama share a close probability but Rosa is much higher.

 ![alt text](./results/q1b.png "q1b")

 ```r
 gather_df = gather(df, key = "key", value = "val", -variety)
 ggplot(gather_df, aes(x = variety, y = val, colour = variety)) +